zhanzhenzhen/futurescript/README.md

 At present, you may need Babel to downgrade the generated ES6 code to be compatible with your environment.
 For details, see [Babel website](https://babeljs.io/).

-For Node.js 5.x, you only need to enable these 3 Babel plugins:
+For example, if you want your generated JS to run on Node.js 5.x, you only need to enable these 3 Babel plugins:

 - transform-es2015-modules-commonjs
 - transform-es2015-destructuring